 A carry trade is borrowing a low-interest-rate currency to invest in another high-rate currency. using proper risk management is highly essential in carry trading, like any other trading strategy.
 Huge profits can be tempting, so being cautious is very crucial.
 It is better to support your carry trade strategy with fundamental analysis and market sentiment as well.
 Carry trade works best in stable and predictable market trends.

-Open Forex Account now with AximTrade and enjoy flexible leverage for margin trading which allows Standard accounts leverage up to 1:3000 leverage, which is one of the top competitive leverage conditions.
+Open Forex Account now with AximTrade and enjoy flexible leverage for margin trading up to infinite leverage.
 The flexibility of the leverage allows the clients to trade with a low amount of capital and the ability to access the market.
-For the Cent account, AximTrade offers 1:2000 while in the ECN account the leverage is up to 1:1000.
+For the Cent account, AximTrade offers 1:2000 while in the ECN account the leverage is up to 1:1000 while the infinite leverage account allows infinite leverage to maximize your trading potentials.
 The current leverage provided by AximTrade is not available for restricted countries.